 Boston Ballet is committed to maintaining a repertoire that combines timeless classics such as Marius Petipa's The Sleeping Beauty, August Bournonville's La Sylphide, Mikko Nissinen's Swan Lake, and John Cranko's Romeo and Juliet, with the imaginative visions of today's most innovative choreographers including Resident Choreographer Jorma Elo, as well as William Forsythe, Jiří Kylián, Mark Morris, David Dawson, Christopher Wheeldon, and Helen Pickett.
 In 2009, The New York Times hailed Boston Ballet's repertoire as "one of the most eclectic in the country," and in 2010 as having dancers that are "striking by national and international standards."

-Boston Ballet's award-winning The Nutcracker, choreographed by Nissinen, has been performed annually for 42 years.
-Over 35 performances employ the talents of the entire company and more than 250 Boston Ballet School students who perform in the production every year.
+Boston Ballet's award-winning The Nutcracker, choreographed by Nissinen, is a tradition in New England.
+Over 40 performances employ the talents of the entire company and more than 240 Boston Ballet School students who perform in the production every year.
 In 2009 Boston Ballet's TheNutcracker was voted 'Best-Loved Nutcracker Production in the U.S.'

 Grand Défilé by Gene Schiavone.